September 26-28, 2025

 Choose how to celebrate with us.

-Whether if you want to hang out, volunteer, or ride with us on the last weekend of September we hope to see you.
-Hawai‘i Bicycling League wouldn’t be possible without our dedicated volunteers, our passionate community, and our active supporters.
+Whether you want to hang out, volunteer, or ride with us on the last weekend of September we hope to see you.
+Hawai‘i Bicycling League wouldn’t be possible without our dedicated volunteers, our passionate community, and our generous supporters.

 Festival information and schedule